mph-/lcapy/doc/networks.rst

 Network synthesis
 =================

-Networks can be created using network synthesis techniques given an impedance or admittance expression, for example,
+Networks can be created using network synthesis techniques given an impedance or admittance expression, for example:

     >>> Z = impedance(4*s**2 + 3 * s + 1 / 6) / (s**2 + 2 * s / 3)
     >>> Z.network()